-Relevant Sections Consistency Assessment To address this impact, the Authority would prepare and implement a long- term AMMP.
+Relevant Sections Consistency Assessment term AMMP.
 BIO-MM#93 and HYD-MM#4 set forth this requirement, which would require monitoring of groundwater-dependent surface water resources and associated habitat within the Tunnel Construction RSA, providing supplemental water where needed, and remediating adversely effected aquatic, riparian and upland resources identified during monitoring.
 If restoration of affected areas is not successful, compensatory mitigation to offset impacts would be provided.
 With implementation of IAMFs and mitigation measures, the Build Alternatives would not adversely affect aquatic, riparian or upland ecosystems as a result of indirect effects from tunnel construction.
-Cooperate with federal, tribal, state and local governments and private entities to secure the instream flow needed to maintain, recover, and restore riparian dependent resources, channel conditions and aquatic habitat.
+Cooperate with federal, tribal, state and local governments and private entities to secure the instream flow needed to maintain, recover, and restore riparian-dependent resources, channel conditions and aquatic habitat.
 Consistent.
-Tunnel construction under the ANF has the potential to alter hydrogeological conditions, resulting in inflows of groundwater into the tunnel and the subsequent depletion of groundwater aquifers.
-Depletion of groundwater aquifers could affect the hydrology of riparian-dependent ecosystems, channel conditions and aquatic habitat.
+Tunnel construction under the ANF has the potential to alter hydrogeological conditions, resulting in inflows of groundwater into the tunnel and the subsequent adverse effect on groundwater aquifers.
+Loss of groundwater could affect the hydrology of riparian-dependent ecosystems, channel conditions and aquatic habitat.
 The Authority has incorporated HYD-IAMF#5, Tunnel Boring Machine Design, HYD-IAMF#6, Tunnel Lining Systems, and HYD-IAMF#7, Grouting into the design and construction methods for tunnels under the ANF to avoid or minimize groundwater inflows into and around tunnels during and after construction.
-Although HYD-IAMF#5, HYD-IAMF#6, and HYD-IAMF#7 would reduce the amount of potential groundwater depletion due to tunnel construction, based on the available information and based on prior tunnel construction experience elsewhere, some groundwater flow could result in localized depletion of groundwater-dependent surface water features, including riparian-dependent resources, channel conditions and aquatic habitat.
+Although HYD-IAMF#5, HYD-IAMF#6, and HYD-IAMF#7 would reduce the amount of potential groundwater loss due to tunnel construction, based on the available information and based on prior tunnel construction experience elsewhere, some groundwater inflow into the tunnels could still occur in during construction.
+This groundwater flow could result in localized loss of groundwater that could have temporary indirect effects on the hydrology of groundwater-dependent surface water features, including riparian-dependent resources, channel conditions and aquatic habitat.
 To address this impact, the Authority would prepare and implement a long-term AMMP.
 BIO-MM#93 and HYD-MM#4 set forth this requirement, which would require monitoring of groundwater-dependent surface water resources and associated habitat within the Tunnel Construction RSA, providing supplemental water where needed, and remediating adversely effected aquatic, riparian and upland resources identified during monitoring.
-If restoration of affected areas is not successful, compensatory mitigation to offset impacts, would be provided.
+If restoration of affected areas is not successful, compensatory mitigation to offset impacts would be provided.
 With implementation of IAMFs and mitigation measures, the Build Alternatives would not adversely affect aquatic, riparian or upland ecosystems as a result of indirect effects from tunnel construction.
+WAT 3 - Hazardous Materials: Manage known hazardous materials risks: Consistent.
+As discussed in Section 3.10, Hazardous Materials and cleanup procedures.